What is GoWearFit and Bodybugg?

-- Heat Flux-How much heat your body gives off.
+2. Heat Flux – Measures how much heat your body emits.

-While it may seem like each of these is the same, it is not by a long shot.
-My question was/is the degree of their accuracy of measurement.
+While it may seem like these measurements are the same or similar, they are not.
+My question is strictly regarding the degree of accuracy of their measurements.

 Accelerometer:

-- Seated leg movements do not register as high as they should such as recumbent biking or spinning.
-Some could argue that they just aren’t high levels of burn in the first place, but other studies of these types of activities have rated higher, especially with mountain biking/uphill rides.
+• Seated leg movements, such as recumbent biking or spinning, do not register as high as they should.
+Some people argue that these are not activities that produce high levels of caloric burn; however, there have been studies done of these specific seated activities that have rated high caloric burn, especially with mountain biking/uphill rides.

-- Unilateral arm movements or isometric holds are measured differently.
-For example, if you wear one on each arm and completed scrubbing movements, the arm in use always registered significantly higher than the arm not in use.
-In some cases it ranges as high as 45% higher.
-It should be noted that testing was done with the same device type and transferring different arms because of proper armband use.
+• Unilateral arm movements or isometric holds are measured differently.
+For example, if you wear a device on each arm and completed scrubbing movements, the arm being used always registers significantly higher than the arm not being used.
+In some cases, it ranges as much as 45% higher.
+Testing was performed with the same type of device and was transferred between different arms for proper armband placement.

 Heat Flux: